BEST way to fly

 1. it's not a mandatory uniform, and

-2. We don't want you to incur the expense before you qualify for your wings, only to have to reorder your shirt after you qualify for your wings.
+2. We don't want you to incur the expense of buying before you qualify for your wings, only to have to reorder another shirt after you qualify to wear your wings.

 The CAP polo shirt is our primary uniform used for weekly meetings and SAREX (Search And Rescue EXercises) events.